metabase/metabase/docs/questions/sharing/alerts.md

 Some circumstances will automatically delete alerts:

 - Renaming the alerted channel in Slack.
+Well, technically the alert won't get deleted, but Metabase will no longer have anywhere to send the alerts to.
+You'll need to update the alert's target channel in Metabase to the new channel's name.
 - If a saved question that has an alert gets edited in such a way that the alert doesn't make sense anymore, the alert will get deleted.
 For example, if a saved question with a goal line alert on it gets edited, and the goal line is removed entirely, Metabase will delete the alert.
 - If a question gets archived, Metabase will delete any alerts set up for that question.